aliabdelazim/face-detector/README.md

    - /uploader
 3. run `docker-compose build` in the main directory
 4. run `kubeCtl apply -f kubernetes` in the main directory
+5. wait for about 2 minutes for the solution to be up and running before testing it

 ### Steps to run with docker compose